Fincer/dns-sinkhole/README.md

 **NOTE (Tor users):** These lists do not work with SOCKS5/HTTP Tor connections, as DNS resolution is done on the Tor exit nodes, not by your DNS server(s).

+**NOTE:** This method may not work if device's `hosts` file is modified so that it overrides accepted DNS policy.

 ### Tested on

 ```